Patient Rights & Responsibilities at The Queen’s Medical Center

 10. VISITATION:

-The patient has the right to have a family member, friend, or designated representative present for emotional support during the course of stay unless the individual’s presence infringes on others’ rights, safety, or is medically or therapeutically contraindicated.
+The patient has the right to have a family member, friend, or designated representative present for emotional support during the course of stay, unless the individual’s presence infringes on others’ rights, safety, or is medically or therapeutically contraindicated.
 The individual may or may not be the patient’s surrogate decision-maker or legally-authorized representative.
-The Medical Center will not restrict, limit, or otherwise deny visitation privileges based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, or gender identity or expression.
+The facility will not restrict, limit, or otherwise deny visitation privileges based on race, color, national origin, age, disability, religion, or sex, including sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; gender identity, and sex stereotypes.

 11. RIGHT TO TREATMENT:

-The patient has the right to access care as long as that care is within the Medical Center’s capacity, mission, and policies.
-When the Medical Center cannot provide the care or is no longer the appropriate setting for the patient, staff will inform the patient of other choices for care.
-If it is appropriate and medically advisable, the Medical Center may transfer the patient to another facility as long as the transfer is accepted by the receiving facility.
+The patient has the right to access care as long as that care is within the facility’s capacity, mission, and policies.
+When the facility cannot provide the care or is no longer the appropriate setting for the patient, staff will inform the patient of other choices for care.
+If it is appropriate and medically advisable, the facility may transfer the patient to another facility as long as the transfer is accepted by the receiving facility.

 12. PAIN MANAGEMENT:

-The patient has the right to have appropriate assessment and management of pain when admitted to the Medical Center and throughout hospitalization.
-The Medical Center plans, supports, and coordinates activities and resources to ensure that every patient’s pain is recognized and addressed.
+The patient has the right to have appropriate assessment and management of pain when receiving care at the facility.
+The facility plans, supports, and coordinates activities and resources to ensure that every patient’s pain is recognized and addressed.

 13. RESTRAINTS:

-The patient has the right to be free from chemical or physical restraints and seclusion, except as authorized by a doctor or in an emergency when it is necessary to protect the patient or others from injury.
-If restraints are indicated, the least restrictive method will be used in accordance with Medical Center policy, and the patient will be monitored.
+The patient has the right to be free from restraints and seclusion, except as authorized by a physician or licensed practitioner, or in an emergency when it is necessary to protect the patient or others from injury.
+If restraints are indicated, the least restrictive method will be used, in accordance with facility policy, and the patient will be monitored.

 14. CULTURAL AND PERSONAL VALUES, BELIEFS, AND PREFERENCES:

-The patient has the right to express spiritual beliefs and cultural practices as long as these do not harm others or interfere with treatment.
-The Medical Center will provide pastoral counseling services for patients who request them.
+The patient has the right to express spiritual beliefs and cultural practices, as long as these do not harm others or interfere with treatment.
+The facility will provide resources for available pastoral counseling services for patients who request them.

 15. ETHICAL ISSUES/CARE AT THE END OF LIFE:

 The patient has the right to be involved in ethical questions that arise in the course of care or any issues dealing with care at the end of life.
 Concerns for the patient’s comfort and dignity will guide all aspects of care with respect to personal values and beliefs.
-If a patient or patient representative would like to call an Ethics Committee member for help, please contact the Medical Center operator.
+If a patient or designated representative would like to call an Ethics Committee member for help, please contact the facility operator.

-The patient has the right to select a doctor.
-This doctor shall recommend and manage the treatment and care of the patient, including hospitalization or the use of hospital services.
+The patient has the right to select a physician or licensed practitioner.
+This physician or licensed practitioner shall recommend and manage the treatment and care of the patient, including hospitalization or the use of health care services.

 17. TEACHING FACILITY:

-The Medical Center is a teaching facility and the training of residents, students, and other health care professionals are integral to the Medical Center’s mission.
-Except in emergency situations, patients have the right to request that residents and students not be involved in the provision of care.
-It is not always possible to honor such requests, but the Medical Center will do so to the extent that such restriction will not impact patient treatment.
+The Queen’s Medical Center is a teaching facility, and the training of residents, students, and other health care professionals are integral to The Queen’s Health Systems’ mission.
+Except in emergency situations, the patient has the right to request that residents and students not be involved in the provision of care.
+It is not always possible to honor such requests, but the facility will do so to the extent that such restriction will not impact patient treatment.

 18. RESEARCH:

 The patient has the right to consent to or refuse to participate in proposed research studies affecting care and treatment and to have those studies fully explained prior to consent.
-Any refusal to participate will not compromise a patient’s access to other Medical Center services.
+Any refusal to participate will not compromise a patient’s access to other facility services.

 19. BILLING EXPLANATION: